JASON-QWeb/Meow-Pilot/README.en.md

 ### Voice Service

-The recommended path is configuring voice APIs in-app via **Settings → Voice Model**.
-Environment variables are also supported; fill in the endpoint, model, and voice values from your provider:
+We recommend saving voice APIs in the app under **Configuration → Voice Model**.
+You can also use environment variables to connect supported voice services.
+Fill in the endpoint, model, and voice according to your provider:

 ```bash
 # Xiaomi MiMo / compatible voice endpoint